close

 Saint Martin died on November 8, 397, but was buried on November 11.
 This is why Saint Martin’s day is celebrated on November 11 today.
 He was venerated during the late 5th century.
 The Latin poet, Ventantius Fortunatus, a saint himself, famously declared, “Wherever Christ is known, Martin is honoured.”

 Saint Martin was buried at his hermitage at Candes-St-Martin in France.
-However the building was way too small to accommodate the huge crowd of pilgrims it was attracting.
+However, the building was too small to accommodate the huge crowd of pilgrims it attracted.
 So when Bishop Perpetuus of Tours took office in 461, he built a basilica for Saint Martin and buried his sarcophagus behind the altar.

 Martinmas: St Martin’s Day traditions